SelectCode/llm-example/README.md

 <details>
   <summary>Details</summary>

 If you want to work with a pre-provided framework for a chat app, this repository contains some code to help you get started.

-Either use the provided [Colab](https://colab.research.google.com/drive/1lTHXzEa7o7hPqyUXvYVkyADaV1AR4zg8?usp=sharing) (note that this will mean that your progress will not be saved unless you export the files manually) or install it locally:
+> ℹ️ The easiest way to get started is to use [this Colab](https://colab.research.google.com/drive/1lTHXzEa7o7hPqyUXvYVkyADaV1AR4zg8?usp=sharing).
+Note that this will your progress will not be saved unless you export the files manually.

+Alternatively, to install locally:

 ```bash
 # Clone the repo